-Figure 2 shows the combined impact of the 501Y.V1 variant and the vaccination campaign under the assumption that the transmission potential of the 501Y.V1 variant is 30 %, 50 % or 70 % more compared to the wild-type.
+Figure 2 shows the combined impact of the 501Y.V1 variant and the vaccination campaign under the assumption that the transmission potential of the 501Y.V1 variant is 30 %, or 50 % more compared to the wild-type.
 In the best case (30 % increase), the ongoing vaccination campaign alleviates the increase in transmission potential, with the hospitalisations admissions reaching the threshold of 75 new hospitalizations between March 9th, 2021 and May 14th, 2021.
 In Report 6.1 it was stated that we would reach the 75 new hospitalizations threshold between January 10th and March 11th, though these estimations did not account for the emergence of the 501Y.V1 variant.

-In spite of the ongoing vaccination campaign, but without (voluntary) behavioural changes, a 70 % increase in transmission potential of the VOC may lead to a situation where the Belgian maximum ICU bed capacity is reached (SIMID), slightly surpassed (UGent) or largely surpassed (UNamur) (see Figure 4).
-In the intermediate scenario of a 50 % increase, a third COVID-19 wave occurs, albeit not as large as the second COVID-19 wave of October-November 2020.
+In the scenario of a 50 % increase, a third COVID-19 wave occurs, albeit not as large as the second COVID-19 wave of October-November 2020.
 Overall, the 501Y.V1 variant will most likely not cause capacity issues for the Belgian health care system if we maintain the current social contact dynamics.

 Figure 2: Model trajectories for the number of new hospitalizations under an extrapolation of the current contact behaviour: mean with 95% confidence interval.
-Models calibrated on February 1, 2020; new data shown up to February 15th, 2020.
+Models calibrated on February 1, 2020; new data shown up to March 9th, 2021.

-Deconfinement strategies (Scenarios 2-4)
+Deconfinement strategies (Scenarios 3-4)

-An increase in social mixing, and as such transmission, from March 1st onward similar to the dynamics we estimated for September 2020 (Scenarios 2a and 2c), leads to a third COVID-19 wave which could overload hospitals' capacities.
+An increase in social mixing, and as such transmission, from April 1st onward similar to the dynamics we estimated for September 2020 (Scenarios 3a and 3b), leads to a third COVID-19 wave which could overload hospitals' capacities.
 Only for one model and in the most optimistic case of a 30 % transmissibility, this is not the case.
 In addition, the sooner social contacts increase, the faster the new strain can become dominant.
-A relaxation with contact behaviour similar to September 2020 from May 1st onward (Scenarios 4a and 4c) leads to a more controllable situation, even if the transmissibility of the 501Y.V1 variant is high.
+A relaxation with contact behaviour similar to September 2020 from May 1st onward (Scenarios 4a and 4b) leads to a more controllable situation, even if the transmissibility of the 501Y.V1 variant is high.
 Releasing measures later allows the vaccination campaign to anticipate more on the increase in transmission.
 For the hospital admissions and load, it is better to release measures rather later than sooner.